polterguy/cronos/README.md

 Imagine you have 2 employees; Alice and Bob, and you want to schedule a meeting between Alice, and Bob.
 This creates a problem, which is to figure out what time both Alice and Bob are available.
-To answer this question with Cronos is quite simple.
-Simply create a union of the times Alice is busy, and Bob is busy.
-Then inverse this date range, and you're left with all possible date ranges when both Alice and Bob are available for a meeting.
+To answer this question with Cronos is quite simple; Simply create a union of the times Alice is busy, and Bob is busy, then inverse this date range, and you're left with all possible date ranges when both Alice and Bob are available for a meeting.
 Cronos allows you to easily answer questions such as these, with an extremely tight syntax.
 This makes Cronos useful for anything related to calendar and date range